Livmiller022/livmiller022/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my florence abroad application!
+- 🧳I traveled with my best friends this Summer
-- 🌱 I’m currently learning cyber security
+-✈️I’m currently working on my florence abroad application!
-- ⚡ Fun fact: I Love the New York Rangers
+- 🖥️ I’m currently learning cyber security
--->🌴I traveled to Europe this Summer
+- 💗 I live with my best friend in our own apartment -->🏒I love Hockey